Symplicured

 People with Tension Headache often experience the following symptoms.

-Sensation of tightness or pressure across the forehead
+Pressure across the forehead

 Difficulty concentrating